 For most healthy individuals, these viral gastrointestinal illnesses can be very miserable but non-life threatening.
 Most people recover from these infections without medical attention, but it can be more serious in the elderly, the very young, and those with compromised immune systems.
 The illness lasts from a couple of hours to as long as three days, and most recover in 24 hours or less.
 Some people have trouble keeping adequately hydrated during bouts of gastroenteritis, and may require medical attention to provide adequate replacement fluids.

-There is no medicine that treats the virus itself; since it is not a bacterial infection, antibiotics won’t work.
-Antiviral medication is not effective either.
+There is no medicine that treats the virus itself.
 In cases of severe dehydration, medication to decrease vomiting or diarrhea may be prescribed.
 Intravenous fluids with electrolytes can also be used in severe cases.
 Dehydration poses the greatest threat to your health.

 The best way to prevent dehydration is to drink plenty of liquids.
 Oral rehydration fluids are the most helpful for severe dehydration.
 (Think sports drinks, Gatorade, pedialyte, etc.) But other drinks without caffeine or alcohol can help with mild dehydration.
 However, these drinks may not replace important nutrients and minerals that are lost due to vomiting and diarrhea.
 If in doubt, contact your medical provider.